 Index funds, like those run by us at Kernel, are dramatically disrupting traditional active fund managers and empowering a new generation of investors.
 But how do they actually operate?

-Index in a minute
+An index in a minute

 Before we explain how an index fund works, we better quickly cover what an index is.